Established according to RFC-2350.

 This profile is kept up-to-date on the location specified in 1.3.
 E-mail notification of updates will be sent to:

-Any questions about updates please address to the CARICERT e-mail address.
+Any questions about updates please address to the CARICERT “Contact us link” on the website.

 1.3.
 Locations where this Document May Be Found